yescallop/c6ol/README.md

 cd ../server
 # To deploy in place:
 cargo run --release -- -l [::]:8086 ../client/dist
-# Or you can copy the outputs somewhere and run:
+# Or you can copy the outputs elsewhere and run:
 /path/to/c6ol-server --listen [::]:8086 /path/to/dist
 ```